BELARUS RESEARCH NETWORK ON NEIGHBORHOOD POLICY

 Head of the Centre for Belarus and Regional Studies at the European Humanitarian University

-Director of the Latvian Institute of International Affairs
+Junior Researcher at the Latvian Institute of International Affairs

 OUR PUBLICATIONS